Sharif Uthman

-Syarif Osman (Note: His name is also spelled as Sharif Osman, Sharif Usman and Sharif Uthman) or referred to as "Rajah of Maloodoo" by Governor Butterworth of Singapore (missing in action c.
+Sharif Uthman (Note: His name is also spelled as Sharif Osman, Sharif Usman and Syarif Osman) or referred to as "Rajah of Maloodoo" by Governor Butterworth of Singapore (missing in action c.
 1845) was the first and last independent Rajah of Marudu from 1830 until 1845.
 He would be succeeded by his sons, Sharif Yassin and Sharif Hassan though they couldn't regain their father's influence.
 He is one of many heroes of Sabah.

 Early life

-He was of mixed Suluk-Bajau/ Bruneian Sharif descent.
+He was of mixed Suluk-Bajau and Bruneian Sharif descent.
 He was married to a Sulu princess who was the niece of the Sultan of Sulu, Sultan Jamalul ul-Azam, named Dayang Cahaya.
-Sharif Osman was appointed by the Sultan of Sulu to rule and collect taxes in Marudu when the area was handed over by Omar Ali Saifuddin II to the Jamalul Kiram I.
+Sharif Uthman was appointed by the Sultan of Sulu to rule and collect taxes in Marudu when the area was handed over by Omar Ali Saifuddin II to the Jamalul Kiram I.

 Reign

 After becoming the governor of Marudu, he transformed Marudu into a kerajaan, leaving his protectorate status from the Sulu Sultanate.
 He had strong influence on Eastern Sabah, making alliances amongst other Sabahan princes.
 British attempts to drive the Sultan of Sulu's followers out of the region failed.
 And a punitive expedition by the "White Rajah" James Brooke in 1845 with the defaming reason of Marudu being a base of operations for pirates.

-In the Bay of Marudu Osman owned a fortress on the Langkon River.
+In the Bay of Marudu Uthman owned a fortress on the Langkon River.
 It was well armed and could be well defended.
 There was a large barrier made of tree trunks and iron chains in the river, preventing attackers going further on.
 Its flag was red and showed a tiger's head.